Spitballers/workflow/README.md

 * `git commit` to commit your changes to the commit history.
 Again, avoid using the `-a` and `-m` flags as much as possible.

 * `git push origin master` to send your changes back up to the forked repo on your Github account.

+* Repeat this cycle until your code is in the shape you ultimately want it.

+### Pull requests
+* You may want to figure out how to do pull requests using CLI but github does it really well on their website.

+1. In Github, go to your forked repository of the project you want to submit a pull request.
+Make sure the branch you want is selected.

+2. Click on 'New pull request'.

+3. The base fork should be `Spitballers/<repo_name>` and the base will depend on the branch you want to merge with.
+Usually `master`.

+4. The head fork and base fork should have been preset for you depending on the branch you selected in step ii.

+5. Hopefully, you'll see **Able to merge** with a green tick mark just below the fork selection div.
+If not, you can still create a pull request (do not recommend), but know that you just ruined someone's evening having to deal with conflicts with your spaghetti ass code.

+6. Your pull request will be reviewed by another dev and merged if everything goes well.
+Keep an eye out for messages/feedback.

+### Code review
+The basic idea is that we can just assess pull-requests and merge them as we see fit.

+As a team, we should probably look into how we can be constructive about our feedback.

+We also need to figure out naming conventions, title casing, indentation and all that good shit.
+There will probably be a document about it in the future.